chilledornaments/oops/README.md

 ### .env File

-Set the `OTP_ENV_FILE` environment variable to the path of your config file for the application (this can be anywhere).
+Set the `OOPS_ENV_FILE` environment variable to the path of your config file for the application (this can be anywhere).
 You can reference the `.env.example` file for examples for mysql and sqlite.

 ## Why